andrewrobertmadsen/career-night/index.md

      - What is the average annual earings (salary, commision, etc) for this career?
      - Do people with the career typically earn bonuses in addition to base pay?
    - Housing
-     - How much home will you be able to comfortably afford with this career?
-Estimate this as 3.5x the average annual earnings for the career.
+     - How much home will you be able to afford with this career?
+With our historically low interest rates, estimate this as 4x the average annual earnings for the career.
-     - What do homes in your desired neighborhood cost?
-     - Will you be able to afford a home in your desired neighborhood with this career?
+     - Realtor.com shows that asking prices for homes in our neighborhood are currently $460,000 to $590,000.
+Could you afford a home in our neighborhood with this career?